mourouzidou/invoice_app/README.md

 Appodeikseis_v2 is an advanced application designed to streamline and enhance the process of calculating and generating invoices for products and clients.
 It offers a user-friendly interface with robust features aimed at improving efficiency and accuracy in managing invoices.

+How to Use

+    Client and Product Entry:
+        Enter the client's name and product details (name, amount, and price).
+If the product exists in the predefined list, the price will auto-populate.

+    Calculations and Error Handling:
+        Press <Enter> to navigate between fields.
+The application will handle errors such as missing prices or invalid amounts to ensure data accuracy.

+    Invoice Generation:
+        Once all entries are complete, generate the invoice in PDF format.
+The invoice will include all products, quantities, prices, and the total amount, formatted according to the selected locale.

+    Data Management:
+        Easily manage products and clients through intuitive controls, with upcoming features to reload and edit product details on the fly.

+Appodeikseis_v2 is your comprehensive solution for efficient invoice management, ensuring accuracy, and enhancing productivity.
+Stay tuned for version 3, bringing even more powerful features and improvements!

 # Version 2 Changes

 - **Raise error** in case price is not given for non-recorded product